5 ways busy parents can keep romance alive

 With busy schedules, many parents don’t communicate often enough.

-“Taking out a couple minutes a day just to text your partner in a nurturing way can help shift your relationship in a more intimate direction,” says Ramona Beasley, couples’ counselor and instructor in the master’s in counseling program at the Las Vegas Campus.
+“Taking out a couple minutes a day just to text your partner in a nurturing way can help shift your relationship in a more intimate direction,” says Ramona Beasley, MA, a couples counselor and instructor in the master’s in counseling program at the Las Vegas Campus.
 “It can be as simple as letting them know you are thinking about them.”

 Socialize as a couple with other adults.